OpenLMLab/LEval/README.md

 L-Eval ([preview on 🤗 HuggingFace Datasets](https://huggingface.co/datasets/L4NLP/LEval) • [check our 📃 paper](https://arxiv.org/abs/2307.11088) ) is a comprehensive long-context language models evaluation suite with 18 long document tasks across multiple domains that require reasoning over long texts, including summarization, question answering, in-context learning with long CoT examples, topic retrieval, and paper writing assistance.
 L-Eval is a high-quality test set with  411 long documents and  2043 manually labeled query-response pairs.

-There have been great efforts invested into the expansion of context length for large language models.
+Currently, there have been great efforts invested into the expansion of context length for large language models.
 But it remains unclear whether extending the context can offer substantial gains over traditional methods such as retrieval, and to what extent it improves upon their regular (short context) counterparts  in practical downstream tasks.
 We hope L-Eval could help researchers and developers track the progress of long-context language models (LCLMs) and understand the strengths/shortcomings of different methods.

 - 🧐 [How to get the data](#use)